-The compact nature of the campus and the University's size foster a close sense of community.
-The University believes strongly that the creation of a friendly, caring, and cooperative atmosphere is an important factor in the successful pursuit of a program of study.
-The activities of 70 clubs and societies receive official support from the University.
+The compact nature of the campus and the UL's size foster a close sense of community.
+UL believes strongly that the creation of a friendly, caring, and cooperative atmosphere is an important factor in the successful pursuit of a program of study.
+The activities of 70 clubs and societies receive official support from UL.
 The range of sport/recreation programs and facilities places emphasis on achieving a balance between academic imperatives and a healthy lifestyle.

+UL study abroad has been recognized for meeting the Forum on Education Abroad's Standards of Good Practice.
 Study abroad students are fully integrated, taking the same courses, seminars, tutorials, and tests as Irish and other international students.
 Students may select and combine courses from all six colleges: Business, Education, Engineering, Humanities, Informatics & Electronics, and Science.